Ma-Dan/Yolact-CoreML/README.md

 ## Code references
 - UI code: [YOLO-CoreML-MPSNNGraph](https://github.com/hollance/YOLO-CoreML-MPSNNGraph) [(https://github.com/hollance/YOLO-CoreML-MPSNNGraph)](https://github.com/hollance/YOLO-CoreML-MPSNNGraph)

+## Environment

+onnx                   1.4.1

+onnx-coreml            0.4.0

+onnx-simplifier        0.1.8

+torch                  1.0.1

 ## Usage

 How to convert pytorch model to CoreML model:

 1. Run [yolcat code with ONNX and CoreML converter](https://github.com/Ma-Dan/yolact/tree/coreml) to convert to ONNX model (WITHOUT priors layer).

+2. Use onnx-simplifier to simplify ONNX model.

+3. Disable Upsample layer in onnx-coreml package to make Upsample custom layer in CoreML.

-2. Run [ONNXToCoreML converter](https://github.com/Ma-Dan/yolact/blob/coreml/onnx_to_coreml.py) to conver ONNX mode to CoreML model, notice input should be MLMultiArray (3x550x550) and we need to do input normalization in our application code.
+4. Run [ONNXToCoreML converter](https://github.com/Ma-Dan/yolact/blob/coreml/onnx_to_coreml.py) to conver ONNX mode to CoreML model, input should be MLMultiArray (3x550x550) and we need to do input normalization in our application code.

 ## Todo